 - Step 3.
 The second switch looks only at the inner 802.1Q tag that the attacker sent and sees that the frame is destined for VLAN 20, the target VLAN.
 The second switch sends the frame on to the victim port or floods it, depending on whether there is an existing MAC address table entry for the victim host.

 This type of attack is unidirectional and works only when the attacker is connected to a port residing in the same VLAN as the native VLAN of the trunk port.
 Thwarting this type of attack is not as easy as stopping basic VLAN hopping attacks.

 The best approach to mitigating double-tagging attacks is to ensure that the native VLAN of the trunk ports is different from the VLAN of any user ports.
 In fact, it is considered a security best practice to use a fixed VLAN that is distinct from all user VLANs in the switched network as the native VLAN for all 802.1Q trunks.

 PVLAN Edge Configuration

-Some applications require that no traffic be forwarded at Layer 2 between ports on the same switch so that one neighbor does not see the traffic generated by another neighbour.
+Some applications require that no traffic be forwarded at Layer 2 between ports on the same switch so that one neighbour does not see the traffic generated by another neighbour.